EmoinLanyu/test-results/extended_summary_for_etcd_and_kube_apiserver_tests.md

 bash -c 'check=$(curl -s http://<etcd-name>-local:2379/health) | grep "true" && if [[ "$check" == "" ]]; then return 1; else return 0; fi'
 ```

-This successfully solved the issue and the readiness probe stayed failed when latency reached two seconds.
+This successfully solved the issue, and the readiness probe failed when latency reached two seconds.
 Therefore the unhealthy Etcd instance's addresses were successfully removed from the Endpoint, and restarted kube-apiserver were no longer suffering from the performance issue.

 #### With Disk IO Latency

 In our tests with above setup, we observed performance downgrade when disk IO latency was injected.
 When the latency reached and went over one second, Etcd failovers were more likely to happen.
-With readiness probe in place, unhealthy endpoints will be removed from the Endpoint when consequential health checks fail.
+With readiness probe in place, unhealthy endpoints will be removed from the Endpoint when several health checks fail in a row.

 We configured our disk IO chaos testing to have a certain percentage of IO operations to be affected by the latency.
 So during the tests, it was possible that some health check succeeded.
 With `successThreshold` of the readiness probe set to one, we observed that the unhealthy endpoints were periodically removed from and added back to the Endpoint.
-In this case, the kube-apiserver that is using the Etcd cluster was still affected by the outage (unless the latency was high enough to cause the TCP connections with the unhealthy instance to timeout).
+In this case, the kube-apiserver that is using the Etcd cluster was still affected by the outage.

 ## Test Summary

 ### Etcd Failover

-For Etcd cluster, when partial outage happens in the zone where the Etcd leader is, the performance of the whole service will be affected.
-When partial outage happens in the zone where the Etcd follower is, only the user (e.g., kube-apiserver) that connects to this unhealthy follower will be affected (the write operations to the Etcd follower will be forwarded to the Etcd leader).
+For Etcd cluster, when partial outage happens in the zone where the Etcd leader is, the performance of the whole service will be affected (the write operations to the Etcd follower will be forwarded to the Etcd leader).
+When partial outage happens in the zone where the Etcd follower is, only the service (e.g., kube-apiserver) that connects to this unhealthy follower will be affected.
 With default configurations, disk IO latency as well as network latency greater than one second will cause Etcd cluster to fail over.

 In general there are two ways to connect to an Etcd cluster.
 The impact on the performance of the applications that use Etcd is different for each method.

 - Connect via ClusterIP

-  In default mode, kube-proxy maintains the iptable on the node.
+  In default mode, kube-proxy maintains the iptable rules on the node.
 All the Etcd instance destinations are maintained in the iptable chain.
 So when an application tries to establish a new TCP connection to the Etcd cluster, one of the instance will be chosen (randomly or in a round-robin way), including the unhealthy one.
 For those that connect to the unhealthy instance, the performance downgrade will persist until they switch to connect to another instance.

-  However, if the readiness probe of the Etcd pod is well designed, kubelet can detect when a Etcd instance is unhealthy, and marks the Pod as `NotReady`, thus removing the unhealthy instance addresses from the Etcd Endpoint.
+  However, if the readiness probe of the Etcd pod is well designed, kubelet can detect when an Etcd instance is unhealthy, and marks the Pod as "not ready", thus removing the unhealthy instance endpoints from the Etcd Endpoint.

 - Connect via Pod fully qualified domain name endpoints